Logarithmic corrections for near-extremal black holes: Heat kernel prescription for logarithmic corrections

 Here, $K(0)$ determines the number of zero modes, given by,

 Now we consider the contributions coming from the zero modes of the extremal black hole that arise in the near-horizon geometry.
 Zero modes are associated with the symmetries that are spontaneously broken by the black hole solution.
 Due to the presence of the AdS$_2$ boundary, the global symmetries of the solution get enhanced to the infinite-dimensional algebra of asymptotic symmetries.
 We have an infinite number of zero modes associated with the spontaneous breaking of these asymptotic symmetries.
-These fluctuations are generated by large gauge transformations and diffeomorphisms, which are non-normalizable.
+These fluctuations are generated by large gauge transformations and diffeomorphisms, which are non-normalizable\footnote{The asymptotic symmetries near null infinity for the black holes under consideration are the well-known BMS symmetries.
+For Einstein-Maxwell, Yang-Mills, and certain supersymmetric theories, the asymptotic symmetries are discussed in \cite{Fotopoulos:2019vac, Fan:2019emx, Fotopoulos:2020bqj, Banerjee:2021uxe, Banerjee:2022hpo, Banerjee:2022lnz}.}.
 There is no Gaussian suppression for these modes in the path integral, hence the integral is typically divergent.
 However, there can be non-trivial logarithmic corrections coming from the path integral measure of these modes and these contributions are fixed by the normalization conditions imposed on these modes.\\

 To understand the contributions, we make a change of variables from the field variables to the large gauge transformation parameters that generate the corresponding fluctuations.
 These large gauge parameters do not depend on the charge, hence their integration does not give rise to any charge dependence.
 The non-triviality appears when the change of variables from the fluctuations to the gauge parameters is performed.
 The corresponding Jacobian due to the change of variable results in a particular dependence in charge.
 A factor of $Q^{\beta_r}$ is introduced in the measure from the Jacobian for each zero mode.
 The number $\beta_r$ depends on the particular type of mode in consideration.
 It can be fixed by analyzing the field fluctuations and the corresponding gauge parameters.
 We discuss this feature in the later sections when we consider extremal black hole solutions in particular theories.
 Hence, the zero mode contribution to the logarithm of partition function is given as,